Driving across border & into central Mexico

 Download Offline Maps on Google Maps:

-Another app that pretty much indispensable when driving in Mexico.
+Google Maps is another app that is pretty much indispensable when driving in Mexico.
 The cellphone coverage is generally good in Mexico, but in some part in can spotty and slow.
-So downloading the maps in your phone ahead of time is strongly advised.
+Downloading the maps in your phone ahead of time is strongly advised.

 Select: Download Offline map.

-You can select the area you wish to download by sliding (pinching) your fingers on the screen.
+You can select the area you wish to download by pinching your fingers on the screen.
 You can download multiple maps.
+We downloaded the entire map for our planned trip within Mexico.

 Keep reading with a 7-day free trial